TusharPardhe/XRPL-Airdrop-Farmer-Accounts/README.md

 ```
 #

+You can also use this website link to check your address: https://tusharpardhe.github.io/XRPL-Airdrop-Farmer-Accounts/index.html

 Note: There is no guarantee that the data is completely accurate.
 If you believe your account was included by accident, please **raise a pull request** or email me on tpardhe@gmail.com with accurate information.